 What to do if you have a crush?

-If you realize that someone has become your crush, it's important to decide how to proceed:
+If you've realized that someone has become your crush, it's important to decide how to proceed:

-- Make the first move: If you are confident in your feelings, try to invite this person for coffee or a walk.
+- Make the first move: If you're confident in your feelings, try inviting that person for coffee or a walk.

-- Don't rush: It's not always worth rushing into open confessions.
+- Don't rush: It's not always wise to rush into open confessions.
 Give yourself time to understand your feelings.

-- Be honest: If you feel mutual feelings – express your feelings.
+- Be honest: If you feel mutual feelings – express your emotions.

-After all, each of us has had or will have a crush at least once in our lives.
-It’s a natural process in human relationships.
+Ultimately, each of us has had or will have a crush at least once in our lives.
+It's a natural process in relationships between people.
 And although the word “crush” sounds trendy and modern, its essence remains as old as the world – we all seek people who make our lives brighter and happier.

-So, now you know what the word “crush” means and how to use it in everyday life.
-I hope this article has helped you understand this modern term and added a bit of romance to your daily routine!
+So now you know what the word “crush” means and how to use it in everyday life.
+I hope this article helped you understand this modern term and added a bit of romance to your daily routine!